mjkelly/blog.michaelkelly.org/content/posts/some-handy-jq-tricks.md

 }
 ```

-This shows that they are the same (we also use [process substitution](https://tldp.org/LDP/abs/html/process-sub.html) here):
+The next command shows that they contain the same values, even though the keys are in a different order.
+We also use [process substitution](https://tldp.org/LDP/abs/html/process-sub.html) here:

 ```
 diff -u \